standardml/smackage/README.md

 ### Setting up MLton (user-only)

-MLton allows mlb path variables to be set on the mlton command line.
-If you don't want to edit the global mlb-path-map file, you can pass the SMACKAGE path as a command line argument to mlton.
+MLton allows mlb path variables to be set on the `mlton` command line.
+If you don't want to edit the global mlb-path-map file, you can pass the SMACKAGE path as a command line argument to `mlton`.
 Since doing this all the time is tedious and would break build scripts, you probably want to set up a wrapper script somewhere in your path that looks like: